stormalf/chibicc/README.md

 ## meson

-to be able to use meson with chibicc (meson doesn't know chibicc compiler), I changed the detect.py file in /usr/lib/python3/dist-packages/mesonbuild/compilers/detect.py to add support for chibicc.
-After that I can now using meson for some projects that are configured to use it.
+to be able to use meson with chibicc (meson doesn't know chibicc compiler), the trick is to use gcc to configure and after replacing renaming gcc in gcc_old and renaming gcc into chibicc before doing meson compile.

 lxc: https://github.com/lxc/lxc.git